supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     | summarize arg_max(TimeGenerated,*) by Computer
     ```

-1. (**READ ONLY**) The following statement demonstrates the **arg_min()** function, which returns one or more expressions when the argument is minimized.
+1. The following statement demonstrates the **arg_min()** function, which returns one or more expressions when the argument is minimized.
 In this statement, the oldest SecurityEvent for the computer SQL10.NA.contosohotels.com will be returned as the result set.
 In the Query Window enter the following statement and select **Run**:

     ```KQL
     SecurityEvent